ananthutmani/web-entwickler/README.md

 #Ananthu-WebEntwinkler
-This is a repository created for the event WebEntwinkler
+This is a repository created for the event WebEntwinker.

+This website has 3 subpages that can be accessed from the "Widen Your Knowledge" section.
+They are: verify.net
+Delivra
+All Services